-Anyone can struggle with their mental health, but research shows that self identifying women and girls are particularly vulnerable.
+Anyone can struggle with their mental health, but research shows that self-identifying women and girls are particularly vulnerable.
 The good news is women are more open to seeking help.
 Read on to find out more

-Mental health conditions affect both men and women, but not equally.
-Around one in five women have a common mental health condition, such as depression or anxiety, compared to one in eight men (1).
+Mental health conditions affect both men and women.
+However, around one in five women have a common mental health condition, such as depression or anxiety, compared to one in eight men (1).
 With women’s health equality under scrutiny in the UK, and growing calls for more support, we asked: What is driving the issues affecting women’s mental health?
 What are the key challenges for women and what support do they need?

 All women can experience mental health problems, but research shows that young women and girls are most vulnerable.
 Women between the ages of 16 and 24 are almost three times as likely to experience a common mental health issue as males of the same age (2).